Touchstone Talks: Ep 3 - What's Your Number?

 usually the catalyst for change.

-Okay.
+Does that make sense?
 It does, it does.

 I actually I'm just